 In sum, for first-century Jews Isaiah 61 could be read as describing the coming of the Messiah.
 The Beatitudes draw heavily on this description of the Messiah and what he would do for God's people--he will make his people a messianic people.
 Jesus in the Beatitudes then is calling His disciples to be that people by imitating Him.
 He is the Messiah come to bring the "good news".
 He calls us to be a truly messianic people.

 Singing in the Reign has been ranked as #21, up from #31.
 It is an honor to be right behind our good friend, the eminent Chris Tilling at #21.

 I believe there is only one other blog written by a Roman Catholic on the list put together by N. T. Wrong.

 Sunday, December 07, 2008

-One such scholar is one of Smith's former students, Jacob Neusner (pictured on the right).
-Neusner of course is one of the world's top rabbinic scholars.
-Time Magazine has also called him "the Pope's favorite rabbi" due to the fact that Benedict XVI interacts with him quite a bit in his recent book Jesus of Nazareth.
-Similarly, Neusner has spoke several times of his high regard for Benedict's scholarship.
+One scholar who has been forthright about his suspicions about the "find" is one Smith's former students, Jacob Neusner (pictured on the right).
+Neusner, of course, is one of the world's top rabbinic scholars.
+Time has called him "the Pope's favorite rabbi" due to the fact that Benedict XVI interacts with him quite a bit in his recent book, Jesus of Nazareth.
+Neusner has also spoke several times of his high regard for Benedict's scholarship.

 As to the scholarly fraud [=the Secret Gospel of Mark], who speaks of it any more, or imagines that the work pertains to the study of the New Testament at all?
 I need not remind readers of this reprint of the scandal of Smith's 'sensational discovery' of the Clement fragment, the original of which no one but Smith was permitted to examine.
 Purporting, in Smith's report, to demonstrate that the historical Jesus was 'really' a homosexual magician, the work has not outlived its perpetrator.
 In the end many were silenced--who wanted to get sued?--but few were gulled.